 Joanna Strong’s paintings explore aspects of the material world which evoke the intangible, addressing connections between appearance and meaning.

 Strong’s well-known Entanglement series uses rubber bands as a source material to create detailed paintings of mysterious worlds, embodiments of resilience and elasticity, tension and complexity.
-A process of recycling ephemera from daily life leads to the creation and portrayal of unique spheres, each representative of a specific meaning.
+A process of recycling ephemera from daily life leads to the creation and portrayal of unique spheres, each a physical metaphor for a specific meaning.
 Landscape elements such as sky, snow, water, and roads are suggested, and abstract ideas of entangled thoughts are given form.

 Below are social media posts about her latest paintings, upcoming shows, and other news.

 Please go to the Instagram Feed settings page to connect an account.